intelligent-machine-learning/dlrover/docs/design/unified-failover.md

 ## Overview

 This document describes the failover (fault tolerance) mechanisms in DLRover Unified, a distributed training system.
 It covers the core logic, component interactions, and key scenarios for handling failures at different levels (worker, submaster, node, and PrimeMaster).
 The structure is as follows:

 - **Core Failover Logic:** Main decision flow for handling actor failures.
 - **Worker Failover:** How different types of workers (with/without SubMaster) and SubMaster recover from failures.
 - **PrimeMaster Failover:** Self-healing and state management of the global controller.
 - **Node Relaunch:** Multi-component process for replacing faulty nodes and restarting all affected actors.

 Each section includes diagrams and concise explanations to help understand the system's robustness and recovery strategies.

 ---

 ## Core Failover Logic: deal_with_actor_restarting

 When a worker (actor) fails in DLRover Unified, the system starts the failover process from Ray reconstructing the worker and the worker reporting a RESTARTED event.
 The manager then determines the recovery strategy based on the failure context:

 - If the failure is due to node relaunch (the node is in removed_nodes), reset the per-node failure count and do not treat it as a failure.
-- Otherwise, increment the per-node failure count.
+- Otherwise, update the corresponding failure record.
 - If the per-node failure count exceeds its configured limit, trigger node relaunch to replace the faulty node (then return to failover handling).
 - Otherwise, proceed to failover handling (such as restarting the job or recovering running state).
 Role-specific handling (e.g., SubMaster, role-level failover, restart count limit) is managed in subsequent steps.